Once you are completely sure about founding a startup (and not a small company) it’s time to assess the current strength of your startup idea.

 Therefore, you have an important task to accomplish: to understand if the problem is really “big” for your customers—as it seems to you.

-And “big” means two different things:
+And “big” means your problem:

 THE INNOVATIVE SOLUTION